-- 1. Every lowan can view the lowa Office of the State Medical Examiner as an independent and objective investigative agency. - 2.
+- 1. Every Iowan can view the Iowa Office of the State Medical Examiner as an independent and objective investigative agency. - 2.
 Iowans can encourage more funding for the office as it continues to grow and takes on more cases statewide.